 If your pup is anything like most people, they probably despise the doggy dentist.
-Un-fur-tunately, routine dental cleanings are crucial for both hounds and humans.
+But routine dental cleanings are crucial for both hounds and humans.

-Some dog owners might consider annual dental cleanings an unnecessary expenditure.
+Some pet parents might consider annual dental cleanings an unnecessary expense.
 However, prevention is paramount when it comes to your dog’s dental health.
 Even if you clean your dog’s teeth regularly at home, bacteria trapped under the gums can cause serious health problems.

 Don’t make the faux “paw” of neglecting your dog’s dental health!
 Read on to find answers to some of the most common questions about your dog’s dental care needs.